QuirkyDataScientist1978/Build-a-knowledge-mining-solution-using-Azure-AI/labs/lab-03-text-skills.md

 1. Switch back to the Azure portal.
 Confirm the data source was created in Azure Search.
 On the **Search service dashboard page**, verify the **Data Sources** link has a new item.
 You might need to wait a few minutes for the portal page to refresh.

-> **Tip** If you got a 403 or 404 error, check the request construction: `api-version=2019-05-06-Preview` should be on the endpoint, `api-key` should be in the Header after `Content-Type`, and its value must be valid for a search service.
+> **Tip** If you got a 403 or 404 error, check the request construction: `api-version=2019-05-06` should be on the endpoint, `api-key` should be in the Header after `Content-Type`, and its value must be valid for a search service.
 You can reuse the header for the remaining steps in this lab.
-Verify that the search service is running in one of the supported locations providing the preview feature: South Central US or West Europe.

 ## Step 2 - Create a skillset